Open

 What is the Oil to Heat Pump Affordability (OHPA) Program - Indigenous Community-Scale Applications?

-This program provides up to $10,000 per household to help Indigenous communities switch from oil heating to electric heat pump systems.
-It supports the purchase and installation of eligible heat pumps, related upgrades, oil tank removal, and other associated measures.
+The Oil to Heat Pump Affordability program supports Indigenous community-scale projects involving multiple homes in Alberta, Manitoba, Northwest Territories, Quebec and Saskatchewan, with up to $10,000 per household.
+It helps communities transition from oil heating to electric heat pump systems and covers eligible heat pumps, related upgrades, oil tank removal, and other associated measures.

 How much funding can be received?

-Oil to Heat Pump Affordability (OHPA) Program - Indigenous Community-Scale Applications Funds up to $10,000 of admissible expenses.
+Oil to Heat Pump Affordability (OHPA) Program - Indigenous Community-Scale Applications Funds up to 100% of admissible expenses, capped at $10,000 per project.

 Who is eligible for the Oil to Heat Pump Affordability (OHPA) Program - Indigenous Community-Scale Applications program?